-FIND THE ANCHOR POINTS: Find two trees, posts, or polls high enough so that the rope can run over the heads of most people.The standard strap is 8 feet long which will work on most trees but larger trunks will require you customizing the length of the strap.
+Find two trees, posts, or polls high enough so that the rope can run over the heads of most people.The standard strap is 7 feet long which will work on most trees but larger trunks may require you to combine two straps together to make one longer strap.
 Adjust the strap so its snug enough not to fall or sag too much.
-Position the D-ring in the front so that the flat end is against the tree or post.
-Attach the ratchet to the D-ring.
-Duplicate the steps for the other anchor point.

-IF THE TREE IS TOO WIDE FOR THE STRAPS: If the anchor point, such as a trunk of a tree, is too wide to accomodate the size strap you have, the Auxilliary Rope Clamp can be used to secure the rope around the anchor point.
+IF THE TREE IS TOO WIDE FOR THE STRAPS: Option A: Use the Auxilliary Rope Clamp to secure the rope around the anchor point.
 First, thread the end of the rope through the longer channel of the clamp.
 Once you wrap the rope around the anchor point, secure it by threading it into the shorter channel and clamping the lever down in the shut position.
 Don't tighten the line using the clamp.
 Tree bark is very abrasive and will cause premature wear on the rope.
 Go to the other end and use the Ratchet to tighten the line.
 Option B: If you selected to get an extra strap, combine two Anchor Straps together to make one long strap.
 Option C: When both anchor points are extra wide trees, use two straps for anchor point A and the Rope Clamp for anchor point B.